samsa1/ppx_rml/docs/report/report.md

 This exemples implements function for testing equality and printing elements of type `point3d` automaticaly.
 Thus the developper won't need to change them when he changes the type, everything is handled by the preprocess.

-An attribute is written with one or two `@` depending of the localisation inside the AST (one for expressions and two for structure items).
+An attribute is written with one to three `@` depending of the localisation inside the AST.

 ### Extension